-Separated minerals rights, leases, judgments, ownership anomalies, outstanding property interests, etc., may inhibit the conveyance of clear title.
+Leases, judgments, ownership anomalies, outstanding property interests, etc., may inhibit the conveyance of clear title.
 Applicants are expected to exercise due diligence to discover and disclose such potential issues prior to submittal of the application.
 Within the application, applicants are expected to disclose any title concerns and include a plan for their resolution, should they be awarded grant funding.
-Disbursement of funds for the purchase of an ACE is contingent upon DOC determination that title concerns have been resolved, thus allowing funds to be placed into escrow.
+Disbursement of funds for the purchase of an ACE is contingent upon the Department's determination that title concerns have been resolved, thus allowing funds to be placed into escrow.